lowRISC/opentitan/hw/ip/csrng/doc/registers.md

 ### GENBITS .
 GENBITS
 Reading this register will get the generated bits that were requested with the generate request.
-This register must be four times for each request number made.
-For example, a application command generate request with a `creq` value of 4 requires this register to be read 16 times to get all of the data out of the FIFO path.
+This register must be read four times for each request made.
+For example, an application command generate request with a `clen` value of 4 requires this register to be read 16 times to get all of the data out of the FIFO path.
 Note that for [`GENBITS`](#genbits) to be able to deliver random numbers, also [`CTRL.SW_APP_ENABLE`](#ctrl) needs to be set to `kMultiBitBool4True`.
 In addition, the otp_en_csrng_sw_app_read input needs to be set to `kMultiBitBool8True`.